thuyminhtran/sdl_atf/doc/components_description.md

 - Session multiplexing
 - Open/close session

 ### Validation

 This components use HMI and mobile API to validate input and output data.

-### Event engine

-Provide functionality for basic event engine and common expectation

 ### Protocol handler

 Used to validate and parse mobile data on protocol layer.
 Used by mobile connection.

+### Launcher

+Contains logic run and stop SDL it use lua script to handle SDL state during scripts execution and bash scripts to run and stop SDL.

+### Event engine

+Provide functionality for basic event engine and common expectation

+### Config

+Contains configurable data for ATF run.
+*Config is lua script with name = value paramaters*